Organizational Management and Management, Human Resources Concentration

 The undergraduate curriculum provides students with a strong foundation in business and the liberal arts.
 The graduate curriculum builds on this foundation and promotes the application of theoretical and quantitative knowledge to actual organizational issues while enabling students to develop the business leadership competencies associated with superior performance.
 The graduate program is a good option for students with an active life.
 The flexible schedule uses an every-other-week model, and students attend courses weekday evenings and Saturdays.

 All of St. Joseph’s Graduate Management Studies programs emphasize the development of abilities associated with superior managerial performance and the application of theoretical and quantitative knowledge to everyday business situations.
-Every course emphasizes ethical behavior and social responsibility to stay true to the College motto, Esse non videri — "To be, not to seem."
+Every course emphasizes ethical behavior and social responsibility to stay true to the University's motto, Esse non videri — "To be, not to seem."